 Upon casting this spell, you must succeed on a ranged touch attack to affect a target.
 On a successful hit, you may curse them with weakness.
-The target deals only half damage with weapon and spells attacks (indirect damage such as sigils, bleeding effects, and other abilities are unaffected).
+The target deals only half damage with weapon and spells attacks.
+Indirect damage such as sigils, bleeding effects, and other abilities are unaffected.